Wednesday, May 17th, 2017, 9:00pm

-I got off the phone with your mother and she told me you were sleeping.
+I got off the phone with your mother and she told me you are sleeping.
 We discussed our usual lady stuffs and then the conversation turned to how you were doing at home.
 I am happy to know that you are doing super great and I am excited to meet you this weekend, to embrace you warmly and strongly and watching you struggling to get out to play with your toys.

 As I write this letter, you have yet to reach your second birthday and by the time you are able to read this letter, the train of my youth will have almost reached the next station while yours will be gaining steam.